scrippscollege/MS_053_F21/01_getting-started/Readme.md

 [TOC]

+> I will add my content in quotation blocks like this one.  [@douglasgoodwin](https://github.com/douglasgoodwin/)

+>  programmers are artists when you cast programming as a cultural production.

+> "The idea itself, even if it is not made visual, is as much of a work of art as any finished product."
+Sol LeWitt

 ## setup()

 It has become commonplace to include programming in educational programes at all levels and across a range of disciplines.
 Yet this still remains relatively uncommon in the arts and humanities, where learning to program does not align explicitly with the related career aspirations.
 This raises questions about what does or doesn't get included in curricula, why this may be the case, and which knowledge and skills are considered essential for some subjects and not others.
 Certain forms of privilege (related to class, gender, race) are clearly affirmed in these choices.
 For instance, in very general terms, "high culture" has traditionally been described as the domain of university-educated (wealthy, white) people, whilst "low culture" the domain of non-university-educated (working class) ordinary people.
 Neither high nor low culture, programming cuts across this class divide as both an exclusive and specialized practice[^1967] that is also one rooted in the acquisition of skills with applied real-world use in both work and play.
 Yet, despite its broad applicability, access to the means of production at the level of programming remains an issue all the same.

 We might usefully characterize this in terms of literacy — traditionally applied to the skills of reading and writing — and to further include the reading and writing of code.
 Indeed coding is often referred to as "the literacy of today," and as the twenty-first century skill "we must then learn to master [sic]."[^STEM] Arguably, knowing some basic coding skills will not only enhance future employability, but will also enable the improved understanding of how things (codes) are "encoded" and "decoded."[^Hall] Further echoing cultural studies, and its foundations in an expanded notion of literacy to include aspects of ordinary culture, Annette Vee's book *Coding Literacy* from 2017 is an attempt to shift our focus from technical skill to wider social relations.
 As she puts it, "Seeing programming in light of the historical, social, and conceptual contexts of literacy helps us to understand computer programming as an important phenomenon of communication, not simply as another new skill or technology."[^Vee]